 Kale Pesto Pasta

-- 3 cloves of Garlic (one clove will work – but I love garlic)
+- 3 cloves of garlic (1-2 cloves will work – but I love garlic)

 - Bring a large pot of salted water to a boil and place pasta in for 7 minutes or until al dente. for the pasta.
 Drain in a colander and place to the side.